bora-7/tdk-12-kindle/README.en.md

 While making the kindle version, [this](https://github.com/anezih/guncel-turkce-sozluk-kindle-kobo-stardict) project's Hunspell files have been used.

+For more detailed instructions, look at this link (Turkish): https://tdk.boraakyuz.me/

 ## Code
 For those who are interested, the code can be found inside the `src` directory.